mytechnotalent/Python-For-Kids/README.md

 ## MICROPYTHON micro:bit EDUCATIONAL RESOURCES

+## MicroPython-micro-bit - Study Buddy
+The micro:bit Study Buddy is a micro:bit Electronic Educational Engagement Tool designed to help students learn a new classroom subject with the assistance of a micro:bit TED (Talking Educational Database) and a micro:bit TEQ (Talking Educational Quiz).

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Study_Buddy) to read the tutorial on GitHub.

 ## MicroPython micro:bit - MOD C Library
 This is an advanced tutorial for the official BBC micro:bit V2 where we mod the C modmicrobit.c library and add a custom C function frozen into the firmware where users interact with this functionality in the Python REPL.